lukasjhan/Verifiable-Digital-Credentials/README.md

 We welcome contributions!
 If you find a bug, want to add a feature, or just have feedback, please feel free to open an issue or create a pull request. 🚀

+Detailed instructions can be found in the [Contribution Guide](CONTRIBUTING.md).

 ## License 📜

 This project is licensed under the Apache 2.0 License.